MikhailZoline/SeamlessUseOfOperationQueue/README.txt

-Using Alamofire and SwiftyJSON for JSON array serialization and NsOperationQueue for scheduling of photo downloading, resizing and rendering
+Using NSURLSession and Decodable for JSON array serialization and NsOperationQueue for scheduling of photo downloading, resizing and rendering

 The general idea is to make the user experience as seamless as possible.